 Art researcher Ly Doi: Value and guaranteed value

-If we take the first course of the Indochina College of Fine Arts as the milestone, then Vietnam’s modern art is already a hundred years old; and if we take the first paintings painted by King Ham Nghi (around 1889) as the milestone, then it is also 135 years old.
+If we take the first course of the Indochina College of Fine Arts as the milestone, then Vietnam’s modern art is already a hundred years old; and if we take the first paintings painted by King Ham Nghi (around 1889) as the milestone, it is also 135 years old.
 Throughout that journey, although the country experienced many great changes, sometimes having to move the entire art school to the war zone, temporarily closing or dissolving, the fine arts still had works representing the necessary periods, trends and movements.

 Art researcher Ly Doi

 The second reason, quite important, most collectors who really like Indochina paintings must meet two conditions: 1) share the concept and aesthetics of this genre of paintings; 2) must have a lot of money.
 To have a lot of money, most need a long time of working and accumulating, so their age also increases.
-That is why there is a saying "playing with Indochina paintings is safe for the elderly", because they have enough time to recognize the artistic value, enough to see the changes in price and selling price.
+That is why there is a saying "playing with Indochina paintings is safe for older people", because they have enough time to recognize the artistic value, enough to see the changes in price and selling price.
 In general, value and worth are two guarantees of Indochina paintings.

 National treasure Spring Garden of Central, South and North by famous painter Nguyen Gia Tri